ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Color_vectors.md

 ![VectorObjectsColoringOutlines.png](assets/VectorObjectsColoringOutlines.png)

-5To fill the selected object with a solid color, select the Solid Fill icon and click the Color droplist to access the colors.
+5. To fill the selected object with a solid color, select the Solid Fill icon and click the Color droplist to access the colors.

 ![VectorObjectsColoringSolidFill.png](assets/VectorObjectsColoringSolidFill.png)

-6To fill the selected object with a pattern fill, select the Pattern Fill icon and adjust the settings:
+6. To fill the selected object with a pattern fill, select the Pattern Fill icon and adjust the settings:

 - Select a pattern style from the droplist.
 - Select a foreground color via the Front button.